superfliege/azure-docs.de-de/articles/app-service/containers/tutorial-php-mysql-app.md

 ## <a name="connect-app-to-azure-mysql"></a>Verbinden der App mit Azure MySQL

-In diesem Schritt verbinden Sie die PHP-Anwendung mit der MySQL-Datenbank, die Sie in Azure-Datenbank für MySQL (Vorschauversion) erstellt haben.
+In diesem Schritt verbinden Sie die PHP-Anwendung mit der MySQL-Datenbank, die Sie in Azure Database for MySQL erstellt haben.

 <a name="devconfig"></a>